 3 – Don’t rush.
 Don’t make exceptions.
 Don’t consider sob stories.
 People very rarely take responsibility for their own actions.

-4 – List everyone 18 and over on the lease and use the term “jointly and severally”.
+4 – List everyone 18 and over on the lease and use the term “jointly and severally” (such as “Tenant/Lessee: John Smith, John Doe, and Jane Doe, jointly and severally”).
 This makes them all fully liable for all rent, damages, etc.

 We use https://www.tenantbackgroundsearch.com/ for our credit and background checks.